Style guide

 Enums

-Enums should not have the allow_alias
+Enums shouldn't have the allow_alias

 option set.